 Joseph C. Muscari.
 Mr. Muscari has been a Director of EnerSys since June 2008.
-Mr. Muscari has served as Chairman and Chief Executive Officer of Minerals Technologies Inc. ("MTI"), which is listed on The New York Stock Exchange, since March 2007 and as a Director of MTI since February 2005.
+Mr. Muscari has served as Executive Chairman of Minerals Technologies, Inc. ("MTI") which is listed on The New York Stock Exchange since March 2013.
+Prior thereto, Mr. Muscari served as Chairman and Chief Executive Officer of MTI since March 2007 and as a Director of MTI since February 2005.
 For the prior 37 years, Mr. Muscari was employed at Alcoa Inc., where he held a number of executive positions.
 He served as Executive Vice President and Chief Financial Officer from January 2006 to January 2007.
 Mr. Muscari previously served as Executive Vice President-Alcoa and Group President, Rigid Packaging, Foil and Asia group, since October 2004.
 He had been an Executive Vice President of Alcoa since 2002, having responsibility for Alcoa's businesses in Asia and Latin America.
-Mr. Muscari also serves on the Board of Directors of Dana Holding Corporation, which is listed on the New York Stock Exchange.
+Mr. Muscari also serves as Executive Chairman of the Board of Directors of Dana Holding Corporation, which is listed on the New York Stock Exchange.
 He received his Bachelor of Science degree in industrial engineering from the New Jersey Institute of Technology and his Masters in Business Administration from the University of Pittsburgh.
 He also holds an honorary Doctor of Law degree from Salem-Teikyo University.
 Mr. Muscari is also a former member of the Board of Directors of Aluminum Corporation of China.

-Mr. Muscari's experience qualifying him for service as a member of our Board of Directors includes nearly forty years of combined experience with global mineral and aluminum companies with oversight of international business and operational units.
+Mr. Muscari's experience qualifying him for service as a member of our Board of Directors includes approximately forty years of combined experience with global mineral and aluminum companies with oversight of international business and operational units.